Faults (film): Plot

-When Roth delivers partial payment to Terry, Terry berates him for letting people walk over him, strikes him with a paperweight, and demands the rest of the money in two days.
+Roth delivers partial payment to Terry, who berates him for being so submissive, strikes him with a paperweight, and demands the rest of the money in two days.
 Roth is surprised to find Claire unconscious outside the hotel room.
 When he brings her back inside, her parents say she was locked in the bathroom; Claire claims to have teleported herself using meditation techniques learned from the cult.
-As pressure mounts on Roth, he suffers from lack of sleep, physical abuse, and threats from everyone but Claire, who seduces him as he experiences a nervous breakdown.
+Pressure mounts on Roth, who suffers from lack of sleep, physical abuse, and threats from everyone but Claire.
+She seduces him as he experiences a nervous breakdown.
 Afterward, Roth watches a videotape of his failed television show while Claire has sex with Paul in the background as Evelyn watches.

 Roth wakes in his car.
-He rushes to the hotel room, where he finds Claire alone.
-She explains that her parents have left and seems puzzled when Roth confusedly questions her about the videotape and her sexual encounter.
+He rushes to the hotel room and finds Claire alone.
+Her parents have left, and she seems puzzled when Roth confusedly questions her about the videotape and her sexual encounter.
 Roth and Claire become accidentally trapped in the bathroom when the door closes and locks from the outside.
 As the phone rings, Roth becomes hysterical, knowing that it must be Terry.
-Claire takes control of the situation, and forces him to face his many failures, including his divorce and guilt over the young cult member's suicide.
-Roth tearfully admits that he exploited the girl for his short-lived television series.
-As Claire leads him in meditation, she breaks him completely and convinces him that he has unlocked the bathroom door using his mind.
+Claire then forces him to face his many failures, including his divorce and guilt over the girl's suicide.
+Roth admits he exploited her for his short-lived television series.
+While leading Roth in meditation, Claire breaks him and convinces him he has unlocked the bathroom door using his mind.

 As they exit the bathroom, Mick enters the hotel room.
 Terry follows him there after he becomes impatient and is horrified to find Mick dead.
 Terry explains that Mick was just an actor hired to intimidate Roth.
-Roth beats Terry to death with his book as Claire silently observes.
-Claire, now in complete control, tells Roth to wait in the car while she takes care of something.
-Paul and Evelyn, hidden in the next room, say they have murdered the man who struck her during her abduction, as Claire requested.
-They identify her as Ira and she thanks them for their help, kisses them on the lips, and hands each a pill, which they swallow before lying down.
-When she joins Roth in the car, he apologizes to her for the car door being broken.
+Roth beats Terry to death with his book as Claire observes.
+Claire, now in complete control, tells Roth to go wait in the car.
+Paul and Evelyn, hidden in the next room, then say they have murdered the man who struck her during her abduction, as Claire requested.
+They identify her as Ira, and she gives her thanks by kissing them on the lips and handing each a pill, which they swallow before lying down.
+When she joins Roth in the car, he apologizes for the door being broken.
 She tells Roth to not apologize for anything because they have each other and they are strong.
 When he asks where he is going, she replies, "Home".